GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-montgomery.md

 ## Recommended Font

-*Roboto* is an open source sans-serif font (Apache License, Version 2.0) that is easy to read and works well with *Business Letter #1* at 10pt.
+*Open Sans L Li B Bi* is a free font family by Ascender Fonts that is easy to read and works well with *Montgomery* at 14pt.
 Set the PDF font in the [Appearance tab](user-setup-pdf.md#appearance-tab).

 ## Viewing PDF